-CEO and Founder Androsky Lugo currently stands as the founding partner for the Framing Futures Architectural Firm (FFAF) in Southern California, since 2019.
-As the founding partner, Lugo handles the everyday workflow and design processes related to the multitude of ongoing projects the firm is handling at any given time.
-He works with the executive team of board members that introduce new skilled architects to plan, organize, and design cutting-edge commercial and public structures for clients using skills that are rooted in the fundamentals of modern architectural engineering.
+Androsky Lugo is the CEO and founder of the Framing Futures Architectural Firm (FFAF) in Southern California.
+He has been a starting partner since 2019.
+Lugo manages the routine workflow and design procedures related to the numerous ongoing projects the company is managing at any given time in his capacity as founding partner.
+Using abilities founded in the basics of contemporary architectural engineering, he collaborates with the executive team of board members who introduce new competent architects to plan, coordinate, and design cutting-edge commercial and public projects for clients.

-Before being a founding partner of FFAF, Androsky Lugo spent a full decade serving as the Senior Architect for a number of top firms, including Parkins and Rhodon New York and Fentrell Architects in San Francisco.
-Prior to 2009, Lugo also worked as the Senior Architectural Design Strategist for Macaby and Roy for five years, later moving on to be the Senior Architect in 2008.
-After fulfilling an internship with the company, Lugo also held the esteemed role as the Project Architect in Albany, NY, in a company that was founded by his own father in 1990.
-Prior to formally joining his father's firm in 2002, Lugo held multiple positions, including some time spent as a business consultant for a small business development firm in NYC.
+Androsky worked as the Senior Architect for various prestigious companies, including Parkins and Rhodon in New York and Fentrell Architects in San Francisco, before becoming a founding partner of FFAF.
+Before 2009, Lugo worked with Macaby and Roy for five years as the Senior Architectural Design Strategist before becoming the Senior Architect in 2008.
+After completing an internship with the business, Lugo held the prestigious position of Project Architect in Albany, New York, for a business that his father had started in 1990.
+Lugo took several occupations before formally joining his father's business in 2002, including working as a business consultant for a small business development company in New York City.

 He graduated with a bachelor's in business administration from the University of Pennsylvania in 2000; he later changed his mind and enrolled at Cornell University to pursue a master's in architecture.
 He completed the program in 2002 with distinction before earning additional qualifications in environmental systems and building science and technology.
 Lugo returned to Cornell University in 2003 to finish studying environmentally friendly architecture and design.